-• Trim the outboard back down to level.

-TIP: You can place a small level on top of the anti-ventilation plate to help you determine when to stop.

-- Pull the dipstick, wipe the oil from it, and reinsert it into the crankcase.
+- Start and warm the outboard to normal operating temperature, then shut it off.
+Stop the outboard. - Tilt engine up halfway and allow to rest for 5 minutes to thoroughly drain the oil back into your outboard's crankcase. - Trim the outboard back down to level.
+Tip: You can place a small level on top of the anti-ventilation plate to help you determine when to stop. - Pull the dipstick, wipe the oil from it, and re-insert it in the crankcase.
 Then pull the stick again and check the oil level.
-This helps ensure proper venting for accurate indication. - At the proper oil level, the oil should be halfway up the crosshatch pattern on the dipstick.
+This helps ensure proper venting for accurate indication. - At the proper oil level, the oil should be halfway up crosshatch pattern on the dipstick.

-NOTE: The top and bottom of the crosshatch pattern on the dipstick do not represent "high" and "low."
+Note: The top and bottom of the crosshatch pattern on the dipstick do not represent "high" and "low."
 The correct oil level indication is at the mid-point of the pattern.
 Use caution when filling or adding oil.
-Yamaha four-stroke outboards have a tapered oil sump design, so the closer the oil level is to full, the faster it fills.
-Add oil slowly and in small amounts, and do not attempt to "top off."
+Yamaha four-stroke outboards have a tapered oil sump design (smaller at the top than the bottom), so the closer the oil level is to full, the faster it fills.
+Therefore, add oil slowly and in small amounts, and do not attempt to "top off."
 Do not allow the oil level to surpass the upper portion of the crosshatch pattern.
-Doing so may aerate the oil, reduce lubricity and oil pressure, and cause engine damage.
+Doing so may result in aeration of the oil, reducing lubricity and oil pressure, and may cause eventual engine damage.